eddiearnoldz/CV/README.md

 # Eddie Arnold

   I am a full-stack junior developer and recent graduate from the Makers Academy bootcamp in London.
-Having spent the past ten years acting on stage and screen, my background in the creative arts has brought a high level of focus, problem solving and enthusiasm to my coding.
+Having spent the past ten years acting on stage and screen, my background in the creative arts has brought a high level of focus, problem solving and enthusiasm to the start of my coding career.
 I strive to create simple, effective and concise code through team collaboration and personal development.
 I am looking to join a company that believes passionately in their mission and encourages personal growth while working towards a common goal.
 Hopefully this will involve learning new languages and frameworks to develop my skill set.

 ## Skills
 <kbd>**Fast Learner**</kbd>